MERIDAIN-Lab/raoQ-viral-diversity-PSB2025/README.md

   Environment specification files (for example `environment.yml` or `requirements.txt`) to recreate the software environment.

 - `poster/`
-  PDF version of the PSB 2025 poster and any slide decks, if applicable.
+  PDF version and abstract file of the PSB 2025 poster.

 ---